Doann Houghton-Alico

 blog 53-language-1 Hello in 12 of the world’s 5,000 to 6,000 languages spoken today.

 First learn a few words.
-I used these words during our ten-year circumnavigation, which I wrote about in Voice of a Voyage (available from indie bookstores, Amazon, and Barnes and Noble).
+I used these words during our ten-year circumnavigation, which I wrote about in Voice of a Voyage (available from indie bookstores, Amazon, and the publisher, Sunstone Press, Santa Fe, NM).
 You don’t have to be a linguist to enjoy learning a few words in each language you encounter.
 I’m definitely not.
 I just learned of the book, Language Is Music: 100 Fun & Easy Tips to Learn Foreign Languages by Susanna Zaraysky.
 I’m about to order it from my local indie bookstore.
 Sounds like a good source for those of us not natural multilinguists.
 Did you recognize all of the languages I used?

 blog 53-language-2Here are the answers.